Let’s talk about dog poo

 Orange or Grey poo

-Can be a sign of liver or gall bladder issues, speak to your vet.
+Orange or grey dog poop can be a sign of liver or gall bladder issues, speak to your vet to get some advice.
+Take a sample with you.

 Black tarry sticky poo